-- those businesses with no inspectable risk (vending only, bookmakers retailing drinks only, chemists) will be removed from the programme; - full inspection of low risk child care establishments following referral from Ofsted: - full inspections of any premises subject to a food hygiene complaint; - full inspection of 10% of category E premises where open food is handled. - the remaining premises will be subject to a self-assessment questionnaire by correspondence

-758 Unrated food businesses will be inspected - these are new registration businesses and those discovered operating that have not yet been inspected.
+- those businesses with no inspectable risk (vending only, bookmakers retailing drinks only, chemists) will be removed from the programme; - full inspection of low risk child care establishments following referral from Ofsted; - full inspections of any premises subject to a food hygiene complaint; - full inspection of 10% of category E premises where open food is handled. - the remaining premises will be subject to a self-assessment questionnaire by correspondence - 1,273 unrated food businesses these are new registration businesses and those discovered operating that have not yet been inspected.
+These will be completed as resources permit.